petekeller2/wiki-builder/README.md

 **useGitignore:** Ignore directories and markdown files in .gitignore.
 True by default.

+**useLogger:** Errors will be logged to wiki-build.log in the project's root directory.
+True by default.

 **plugins:** Add plugins here.
 These plugins should have corresponding local node modules.
 If the node_modules directory is not in the same directory as the project's root, give the module (plugin) path instead of it's name.
 Example Usage: ["plugin-one", "plugin-two"].
+A list of existing plugins and a guide to creating new ones can be found in PLUGINS.md.

 # Usage